VFA-83

 Strike Fighter Squadron 83 (VFA-83), also known as the "Rampagers", are a United States Navy F/A-18E Super Hornet fighter squadron stationed at Naval Air Station Oceana.
-They are a part of Carrier Air Wing 3, their tailcode is AC and their radio callsign is Ram.
+They are a part of Carrier Air Wing 7, their tailcode is AG and their radio callsign is Ram.

 Insignia and nickname

 The squadron was first known as the Roaring Bulls and the first insignia was approved by Chief of Naval Operations on 16 May 1950, consisting of a black bull with machine gun barrels for horns.
 The squadron was renamed and the first Rampager insignia was approved on 12 April 1957.

 History

 1950s

 The squadron was originally established as Naval Reserve Fighter Squadron 916 (VF-916) at NAS Squantum in Massachusetts in April 1950.
 VF-916 was called to active duty at NAS Jacksonville on 11 February 1951 and moved to NAS Oceana, Virginia in September 1951.
 The squadron was assigned to Carrier Air Group 8 (CVG-8) and was equipped with the F4U-4 Corsair.
 CVG-8 was deployed aboard USS Tarawa to the Mediterranean Sea from November 1951 to June 1952.
 Afterwards VF-916 transitioned to the F9F-5 Panther.
 They also flew the F8F Bearcat for a short time in 1952.
 On 4 February 1953, the squadron was redesignated Fighter Squadron Eighty Three (VF-83).
 In the same year VF-83 made a deployment aboard USS Coral Sea to the Mediterranean Sea.
 In August 1954, VF-83 transitioned to the F7U-3M Cutlass equipped with the AIM-7 Sparrow air-to-air missile, and on 1 July 1955 was re-designated as attack squadron VA-83.
 VA-83 made another deployment to the Mediterranean Sea aboard USS Intrepid in 1956, this being the first overseas deployment of a naval missile squadron.

 The squadron received the A4D-1 Skyhawk in March 1957 and then in December 1957, was the first fleet squadron to receive the A4D-2 version, which was the first to be equipped with an aerial refueling capability.

 From July to August 1958 following continued civil violence in Lebanon, VA-83 was deployed as part of Air Task Group 201 (ATG-201) aboard USS Essex.
 The squadron flew sorties during the U.S. Marine Corps landings in Lebanon, and two of its aircraft were hit by hostile small arms fire receiving minor damage.
 In September 1958 the squadron conducted flight operations from USS Essex while operating in the Taiwan Straits in response to the People’s Republic of China shelling of the Quemoy Islands.